Is it viral yet? Is it viral yet?

 Marketers, we’ve been hearing lots of stats like these: by 2017 video marketing will account for 69% of all consumer traffic, mobile video ads will grow 5 times faster than desktop and landing pages with videos lead to 800% more conversion.

 Eek…Well, if that’s the case then you best get to grips with the best practices for ensuring your video marketing campaigns smash your objectives and propel your social media forward.
-Below we reveal some of our favourite tips to help you create compelling, inspiring and actionable online videos.
+Below we reveal some of our favorite tips to help you create compelling, inspiring and actionable online videos.

 1. Centre it Around the Story, Not The Sale